nhattrinh/Virus-Checker/README.md

 - [x] Allows the user to submit a putative infected file and shows if it is infected or not.
 - [x] The website will let register a user to the website as a Contributor, asking for username, email and password.
 - [x] Stores the information related to the Admin with username and password, in the most secure way of your knowledge.
-- [x] Stores the information related to the Admin with username and password, in the most secure way of your knowledge.
+- [x] When a registered user, that is, a Contributor, logs in on the website, s/he can upload a Malware file and the relative signature is stored in a different table that the one containing the actual Malware information, containing putative malware that must be double checked by an Admi

 ## Installing
 1. Clone the Repo
 ```javascript
 git clone